wireapp/wire-server/docs/developer/api-versioning.md

    marshalling of request and response (see above).

-It will happen that a new client will not be able to accomplish something with an old API (example: if video calling is introduced in `"v12"`, you can't emulate `POST /video-call` when talking to a `"v9"` server.
-In these cases, the function in `Man.ts` must raise a "server too old" exception, and gracefully shut down the new functionality.
+It will happen that a new client will not be able to accomplish something with an old API.
+(Example: if video calling is introduced in `"v12"`, you can't emulate `POST /video-call` when talking to a `"v9"` server.
+In these cases, the function in `Man.ts` must raise a "server too old" exception, and gracefully shut down the new functionality.)

 ## Concerns and design alternatives